hannah127/EduPredictors/README.md

 # Data-Exploration-Projekt

-## Zielsetzung des Projekts
+## Goal of this Project

 Predict Students' Dropout and Academic Success

-## Eine Liste der Gruppenmitglieder
+## Group Members

 - Elisabeth Barar
 - Johanna Unruh

-## Beschreibung des Aufbaus
+## Description of the Structure

-Alle benötigten packages können mit `pip install -r requirements.txt` bzw. `pip3 install -r requirements.txt` installiert werden.
+All the packages that are needed to execute the jupyter notebooks can be installed depending on the pip version with `pip install -r requirements.txt` or `pip3 install -r requirements.txt`.